The BEST material for Water Bore Casings and why: Schedule 20 Stainless steel Pipe

 PVC plastic and concrete offer the most cost effective solutions in the short-term, and have good corrosion resistance, however their stiffness levels are inferior to mild steel.
 Mild steel offers greater strength and durability, however it is subject to corrosion over time in the conditions of a borewell.

 Stainless steel solves all of the issues presented by these materials.
-With the strength and durability of mild steel and the excellent corrosion resistance comparible to PVC plastic and concrete, it provides an all-in-one solution to bore casing requirements.
+With the strength and durability of mild steel and the excellent corrosion resistance comparable to PVC plastic and concrete, it provides an all-in-one solution to bore casing requirements.
 Stainless steel does come at an initial price point higher than its alternatives, however in the long term, it is much more cost efficient as it rarely needs replacement or maintenance.

 Schedule 20 Pipe